youngkd/MSPSP-InstLib/README.md

 New instances can be created in any desired format by editting the instance generator as you see fit (refer to Python scripts in the `gen-inst\` directory).

-We note that in each data file the number of activities (denoted *n*) does not include the dummy start and end activities.
-So n=20 corresponds to a total of 22 activities.

-For a detailed description of the format within any one DataZinc file we refer you to `.\format-description.pdf`.
+For a detailed description of the format within any one DataZinc file we refer you to `format-description.pdf`.

 ## Instances

 All instances can be found in the `instances\` directory.
-The instances are divided into two primary sets, which are further divided into a total of five subsets.
+The instances are divided into three primary sets, which are further divided into a total of eight subsets.
+Only set 1 and set 2 have been tested.

 ### Set 1'

 This data set was generated using the instance generator.
-For the full specification of the two subsets generated we refer you to Almeida *et al.* 2015.
+A full specification of the two subsets generated is given in the directory `instances/set-1/`.
+We also refer you to Almeida *et al.* 2015 where an equivalent set of data was originally created.

 * Set 1'a: (**100% solved**) 216 instances with 22 activities, 4 skills and 10-30 resources.
 * Set 1'b: (**12.5% solved**) 216 instances with 42 activities, 4 skills and 20-60 resources.